 There was no set menu and everything was chalked over blackboards over the bar.
 I’m unsure if they change their menu everyday or it’s just for effect.

-We ordered Asian Adobo Chinois with Mountain Rice (Php170.00) and Chicken Sandwich (Php115.00).
-I took out my cameras and photographed the place as we waited for our orders.
+We ordered their Asian Adobo Chinois with Mountain Rice (Php170.00) and Chicken Sandwich (Php115.00).
+I took out my camera and photographed the place as we waited for our orders.

 Back at Café Isabel, lunch time!

-Both dish tasted quite average and we were a bit disappointed since we liked the food we ate here on our previous visit.
+Both dish tasted quite average and we were a bit disappointed since we liked the food we ate here during our previous visit.

 We would have ordered some coffee or hot chocolate, which was so perfect for the foggy weather, but time’s a-tuggin’ us to go back to the city.
 Hot choco’s and frozen coffee would have to wait ‘til our next visit at BenCab’s art house.